ukwa/mementoweb-webclient/README.md

  * Use Future pattern for long calls to avoid AskTimeoutException (see on graphs failing to load.
 JS?).

  * Allow years to be selected, in turn filtering the list of Mementos to show a year-long graph etc.
- * Add a lots-of-screenshots timeline.
+ * Add a lots-of-screenshots timeline. c.f. https://github.com/NUKnightLab/TimelineJS
  * Use timeline screenshots to estimate degree of change over time (e.g. even just colour changes).
  * Make screenshots cope better with none-HTML content?